Learn about signing in to the Admin Console, managing Experience Cloud user permissions and product profiles, and browser support.

-Experience Platform Launch displays on the Products page in the Admin Console.
+Experience Platform Data Collection (Launch) displays on the Products page in the Admin Console.
 You can include other solutions and services in a Launch product profile.

-See User Management for information about user permissions in the Admin Console and set up Launch-specific options, including assigning rights to profiles.
+See User permissions for information about user permissions in the Admin Console and about setting up Launch-specific options, including assigning rights to profiles.

-Adobe Enterprise customers are represented as IMS Organizations in the Adobe Admin Console.
-This is the portal used by Adobe customers to manage their product entitlements for their users and groups.
-AEM customers can use the Adobe Admin Console to manage their product entitlements and IMS authentication to AEM as a Cloud Service.
+Adobe Enterprise customers are represented as Organizations in the Adobe Admin Console.
+Experience Manager customers can use the Adobe Admin Console to manage product entitlements and IMS authentication to Experience Manager as a Cloud Service.

 Create Audience Manager users and assign them to groups.
 You can also view limits (traits, segments, destinations, and AlgoModel).